DomDumont/timejs/README.md

 - GameMaker is expensive
 - Godot feels 'strange'

-So let's make another small ans useless engine :-)
+So let's make another small and useless engine :-)

 Crazy enough to try ?